Signups for our summer/fall season are open—register now!

 How do I get my vegetables?

 Pickup is at the Phoenix House on 50 Jay Street on Wednesday evenings from 5:00 to 8:00 p.m. beginning in June and ending in November.
-We haven’t determined the first pickup date yet, but we’ll let you know as soon as we hear.
+The first pickup date will probably be June 11, depending on the harvest.

 Are there any other requirements?